mcwalrus/go-jitjson/README.md

 - 🏃‍♂️ Improve handling of streaming JSON data
 - 🧩 Dynamic type parsing of JSON

+## Motivation

+At heart, `jitjson.JitJSON[T any]` is simply an encoding, value `T` pair struct.
+It allows bypasses to `encoding/json`, so you can reduce resource allocations plus both the number and cost of Go garbage collection opreations when parsing large json datasets.
+If you intend to parse all your data, jitjson will not provide any benefit.
+Also `jitjson.AnyJitJSON[T any]` can provide complete dymanic jit unmarshalling of json encodings.

 ## Installation

+This library requires Go version >=1.18:

 ```bash
 go get github.com/mcwalrus/go-jitjson
 ```

-## When to Use?

-**1) Conditional parsing**

-Use jitjson in cases to avoid unnecassary parsing json data.
-When using jitjson, json encodings and Go values are only stored until the are requested to be parsed.
-Bypasses to `encoding/json` can improve resource allocations and reduce the number and overhead of Go garbage collection cycles.
-If you intend to parse all your data, jitjson will not provide any benefit.

-**2) Partial json parsing**

-Use jitjson in cases where you want to avoid parsing all data at once.
-You can parse json from or into structs with nested jitjson fields, or between slices and maps with jitjson elements.
-For unmarshalling json encodings that you do know the type or specifcation of, use `AnyJitJSON`.
-This library is intended for use across real-time, monolithic, or large data driven applications.

 ## Quick Start